fabragaMS/ADPE2E/Lab/Lab1/Lab1.md

     ![](./Media/Lab1-Image49.png)

 ## Visualize Data with Power BI
-In this section you are going to use Power BI to visualize data from Azure SQL Data Warehouse.
-The Power BI report will use an Import connection to query Azure SQL Data Warehouse and visualise Motor Vehicle Collision data from the table you loaded in the previous exercise.
+In this section you are going to use Power BI to visualize data from Azure Synapse Analytics.
+The Power BI report will use an Import connection to query Azure Synapse Analytics and visualise Motor Vehicle Collision data from the table you loaded in the previous exercise.

 **IMPORTANT**|
 -------------|
-**Execute these steps inside the MDWDesktop remote desktop connection**|
+**Execute these steps inside the ADPDesktop remote desktop connection**|

-1. On MDWDesktop, download the Power BI report from the link https://aka.ms/MDWLab1 and save it on the Desktop.
+1. On ADPDesktop, download the Power BI report from the link https://aka.ms/ADPLab1 and save it on the Desktop.
-2. Open the file MDWLab1.pbit with Power BI Desktop.
+2. Open the file ADPLab1.pbit with Power BI Desktop.
 Optionally sign up for the Power BI tips and tricks email, or to dismiss this, click to sign in with an existing account, and then hit the escape key.
-3. When prompted to enter the value of the **MDWSQLVirtualServer** parameter, type the full server name: mdwsqlvirtualserver-*suffix*.database.windows.net
+3. When prompted to enter the value of the **SynapseSQLEnpoint** parameter, type the full server name: synapsesql-*suffix*.database.windows.net

 ![](./Media/Lab1-Image50.png)

 4. Click Load, and then Run to acknowledge the Native Database Query message
 5. When prompted, enter the **Database** credentials:
-    <br>- **User Name**: MDWAdmin
+    <br>- **User Name**: adpadmin
     <br>- **Password**: P@ssw0rd123!

 ![](./Media/Lab1-Image52.png)